GARDEN REALM OF

 Remarkably artistic and unique in the world

 The Garden Realm is more than its palaces, gardens and parks.
-It is the great idea of a beautiful and at the same time educational landscape that should be open to everyone and beneficial for the soul.
+It is the grand idea of a beautiful and educational landscape that should be open to everyone and soothing for the soul.
 In 2000, the Garden Realm was ennobled with the title of a UNESCO World Heritage Site.
 Read more here!

 At a glance